lleukkun/eigengen/README.md

 ## Example Usage

 ```
-# start a new code review flow to develop a TODO-list web app
+# start a new chat pre-filling initial message from the command line
-eigengen -r -g -p "Please implement a TODO-list web app using react + javascript, thank you.
+eigengen -g --chat -p "Please implement a TODO-list web app using react + javascript, thank you.
 Provide the full project directory structure, please.
 It should allow adding, editing and deleting entries."

-# pipe file content in through stdin
-cat setup.py | eigengen -f - -p "Please review the given source file, thank you!"

-# pipe a git diff output and write a review for it
-git diff origin/main^^..HEAD | eigengen -f - -p "Please write a code review for the given diff, thank you!
 ```

 By default eigengen uses claude-3-5-sonnet.
 In order to use OpenAI GPT4o model, please give --model, -m argument